 Project Type

-End-to-end product design
+End-to-end product design, brand design, and design leadership

 Duration